 Fish drying activities at East Medinipur

 Alongside trawler-based marine fisheries, fish production is prominent in several places of East Medinipur.
 Digha mohana (Digha mouth), Sankarpur, Jaldha, Dadanpatrabar, Mandarmoni, Junput, Jalpai, Gopalpur, Petuaghat and Egra are the major fish landing and drying sites along this stretch.
 As mentioned earlier, the DF camps are locally called “khoti” and the khoti owners are known as “laya” in East Medinipur.
-A laborious exercise, fish production is preceded by maintenance and repairing of boats; procurement of suitable nets as well as other tools; monitoring weather conditions; organizing the crew for navigating into the sea; carrying the dominant catch to the khoti, overwhelmed by labourers, vendors, traders and local wholsesalers (Pramanik and Nandi 2004).
+A laborious exercise, fish production is preceded by maintenance and repairing of boats; procurement of suitable nets and other tools; monitoring weather conditions; organizing the crew for navigating into the sea; carrying the dominant catch to the khoti which is overwhelmed by labourers, vendors, traders and local wholesalers (Pramanik and Nandi 2004).
 India’s one of the leading exporters of DF, the combined DF units of East Medinipur involve over 200,000 people in fishing, sorting, salting and drying, and other services.
 Amongst them, an overwhelming majority are dependent entirely on fishing (2019 survey report of DISHA).
 Bottom-set bag net is by far the most common fishing gear used by traditional fishers whereas gill nets are deployed by the troops of more prosperous fishers (around 20% of the total fisher population) during the rainy season (from July to mid-September) for netting the Hilsa shad (Payra et al. 2016).
 Around 42 khotis continue to function, year after year, along the East Medinipur coastal stretch.